eclipse-theia/theia/packages/monaco/uplift-journal.md

 In the end, it turned out that we had just missed a change in the type of a particular field, and it wasn't nicely typed in the declaration file.
 I'm not sure how it wasn't throwing an error: apparently `Object.keys` always returns an empty array on a `Set`, so we were never trying to call methods that didn't exist; we just also weren't doing anything at all.

+### Setting definite version

+I pulled the 1.64.2 tag of VSCode today to pin my implementations to that.
+It is a couple of weeks behind what I'd pulled from `main`, and in n just that couple of weeks,a number of private API references were broken.
+We really shouldn't rely on private API.